 If you have any questions about my art in this portfolio or any of my other work please contact me.

 From 2007 until 2015 I was one-half of artist partnership along with Dave English.
-Together we did almost too many projects to count but the most impactful are listed separately below.
-Dave and I owned and managed an artist residency program in the Garfield neighborhood of Pittsburgh called the Garfield Bridge which sought to bring meaningful art to the current residents of the neighborhood which was poised for rapid change as gentrification was coming.
+Together we created, built, and presented far too many projects to count but the most impactful are listed separately below.
+Dave and I owned and managed an artist residency program in the Garfield neighborhood of Pittsburgh called the Garfield Bridge which sought to bring meaningful art to the existing residents of the neighborhood which was poised for rapid change as gentrification was and did come.
 The residential home where our residency was located was sold to another artist, community activist, and all-around amazing person, Nina Marie Barbuto, who has done far more for the community than we managed to accomplish and was already very active in arts and tech education in the neighborhood through the nonprofit she founded and still directs called Assemble.